TourCMS/tourcms-php/README.md

 # Environment test

-The library can attempt to check your local environment and API credentials, useful if you are having trouble connecting
+The library can attempt to check your local environment and API credentials, useful if you are having trouble connecting.
+First off make sure you are including `tourcms.php`, either via autoload or explicitly.

 ```php
 // Common configuration parameters